Professor Helen Lloyd

-My research experience spans the health sciences from occupational health, psychiatry, epidemiology, health services research and public health.
-In 2003 I completed an MSc in medical anthropology at UCL, followed by the successful completion of my D.Phil. at the University of Oxford in 2007.
+My research experience spans the health sciences from occupational health, psychiatry (Imperial College), epidemiology, health services research and public health (UCL).
+In 2003 I completed an MSc in medical anthropology at UCL, followed by the successful completion of my D.Phil. in Anthropology and Psychiatry at the University of Oxford.

 Following this I established a research consultancy based in Oxford to promote and integrate medical anthropology as an applied approach in UK public health research.
 This was achieved by securing research contracts with a range of clients including the Department of Health and various UK Primary Care Trusts.
 My public sector contracts included a novel qualitative synthesis for the Department of Health to investigate drivers of health inequalities across a range of health concerns including, childhood obesity, smoking, alcohol and drug use, sexual health and teenage pregnancy, and mental health.
-An outstanding example of this applied work is the Sub-21 project to reduce under age street drinking in North Tyneside.
-This research used participant observation sessions with youths engaging in street drinking and depth interviews to shape the subsequent intervention.
-Young people and retailers were placed at the heart of the intervention development process to create a two pronged approach; a rolling program of youth activities designed by and for local youths combined with a retailer’s campaign providing new tools to help them reduce illegal and proxy alcohol sales.
-The project has now reached over 3000 young people and resulted in a 30% decrease in anti-social behaviour and alcohol-related incidents.
-This project has been independently evaluated by the London School of Hygiene and Tropical Medicine.
+An example of this work is the Sub-21 project to reduce under age street drinking.
+This project utilising participant observation sessions with youths engaging in street drinking and depth interviews to shape the subsequent intervention.
+Young people and retailers shaped the intervention development of the intervention; a rolling program of youth activities and a retailer’s campaign providing new tools to help them reduce illegal alcohol sales.
+The project reached over 3000 young people and resulted in a 30% decrease in anti-social behaviour and alcohol-related incidents (LSHTM).

 Roles on external bodies